coder/docs/admin/workspace-providers/deployment.md

 You must provide the following arguments:

 - `name`: A unique name of the workspace provider
-- `hostname`: Hostname of the workspace provider.
+- `hostname`: The hostname of the workspace provider
 - `cluster-address`: The address of the Kubernetes cluster apiserver.
 This can be retrieved using